 On May 4, 2006, Plaintiff Don Tran, on behalf of himself and a putative class of salaried Consultants and Senior Consultants, and a sub-class of terminated salaried Consultants and Senior Consultants, filed a complaint in California Superior Court naming Protiviti Inc., a wholly owned subsidiary of the Company ("Protiviti"), as Defendant.
 The complaint alleges that salaried consultants based in California have been misclassified under California law as exempt employees and seeks an unspecified amount for unpaid overtime pay alleged to be due to them had they been paid as non-exempt, hourly employees.
 Plaintiff also seeks an unspecified amount for statutory penalties for alleged violations of the California Labor Code arising from the alleged misclassification of these employees as exempt employees.
 The complaint further seeks damages and penalties for the failure to provide meal and rest periods, and for the failure to reimburse business expenses, including, without limitation, parking and cellular telephone expenses.
 On February 28, 2008, the Court allowed Plaintiff to amend the complaint to name as class representatives two additional former Protiviti Consultants, who had worked for Protiviti's "Internal Audit" business line.
 Plaintiff Tran had worked for Protiviti's "Technology Risk" business line.
 On April 3, 2008, Plaintiffs agreed in open court to dismiss their claim for failure to reimburse business expenses.
+Plaintiffs filed a motion to certify the class on May 12, 2008 and Protiviti filed a motion to strike the class allegations on the same date.
+On December 18, 2008, the Court ruled that it would certify two classes, one of California Consultants and another of California Senior Consultants, on the overtime pay claims.
+The Court also ruled that it would deny certification, without prejudice, on the claims for alleged unpaid meal and rest breaks.
+Further, it ruled that the Plaintiffs must submit a detailed trial plan, which the Court may use to revisit the class certification issue.
+The class has not yet been given notice of the action or the ruling.
+On February 6, 2009 the Court issued its order certifying the two classes described above on the overtime pay claims.
+A ruling in the unrelated Harris case referenced in the first paragraph of this Item 3 may have a material adverse bearing on Protiviti's position in this litigation.
 At this stage of the litigation, it is not feasible to predict the outcome of or a range of loss, should a loss occur, from this proceeding, and accordingly, no amounts have been provided in the accompanying financial statements.
 Protiviti believes it has meritorious defenses to the allegations, and Protiviti intends to continue to vigorously defend against the litigation.